 However, the weaknesses of this challenge were starting to show.
 While I still ended up winded after going through the workout, the difficulty drastically decreased.
 To the point that I started timing my rests and trying to do longer and longer sets to keep pushing myself.

 Just one week to go, not a lot to say this time around, just a repeat of day fourteen.
 My body was pretty much optimized for squats, push ups and sit ups and getting through 100 of each wasn’t really a big challenge anymore.

-By this point I was going through the workout in sets of 25 without really putting much effort into it, and while my waistline kept shrinking, I didn’t really see much more muscle growth.
+By this point I was going through the workout in sets of 25 without really putting much effort into it, and while my waistline kept shrinking, I didn’t really see much more muscle growth as I was expecting my long head bicep to be all buffed up at this point.

 Day 30!
 The end!

 That’s it!
 It’s over!
 I honestly felt kind of sad on my final day of the challenge, it was tough at first, but as the days dragged on I fell into a nice routine and even began looking forward to starting my day with exercise.
 It left me feeling energized and ready to take on the world.

 Nonetheless, it was time to move on to something different.
 The number one factor in muscle building is progressive overload, and there is only so much you can do when doing calisthenics without adding weights or increasing reps.

 My Thoughts on the 100 Pushups, Situps, and Squats Challenge